Run some ActivityPub tests with a Mastodon partner node and your application in the cloud (future)

 Warning

-Coming soon past version 0.2.
+Coming soon past version 0.4.
 The documentation is ahead of the code!
 When has that ever happened?
 But here we are.
+P.S: this page will likely change, too.

 Other than WebFinger, for almost anything interesting to happen in the Fediverse, we need at least two servers that can perform HTTPS operations on each other.
 For example, a “follow” requires the would-be follower Node to post a “follow” activity and the would-be-followed Node to post an “accept” activity in response.
 Some implementations even require that a key exchange happens first because they only accept requests authenticated with HTTP signatures.